idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - Segment skipping options (Action menu > Skip)
 - Window layout

 As you see, only few of these settings relate to ones found in the Preferences.
-Likewise, the Theme setting are not stored (though they were in the past).
+Likewise, the Theme settings are not stored (though they were in the past).

 *Note: To find out exactly what information is being stored in a project template, just create one in Dashboard and open the resulting XML file with a text editor.
 Each line which includes <code>entry key="" value=""</code> represents a setting.
 However, there is absolutely no need to manually edit the XML files to use the templates feature.*